Joining a golf club is a great way to progress in the game and it needn’t break the bank. Here we look at 7 cheap ways to become a golf club member.

 A game at off-peak times may cost relatively few credits, while a start in the Saturday Medal would require more credits.

-A flexible membership suits those who wish to become a golf club member but are unable to play on a regular basis.
+A flexible membership suits those who wish to become a golf club member but are unable to commit to playing on a regular basis.

 Most clubs offer significantly discounted country memberships to those living outside of a certain radius from the club.